joukevandermaas/joukevandermaas.github.io/_posts/articles/2015-04-10-auto-updates.md

 As I was working on [my markdown viewer](https://github.com/joukevandermaas/easymark), I realized it needed automatic updates.
-My plan is to keep releasing incremental improvements, so I could get something out there early and improve based on usage, rather than design the whole thing up front.
+My plan is to keep releasing incremental improvements.
 Since I cannot expect people to be excited about something as mundane as a markdown viewer, auto updates are a must.
 As I was considering how this should work, I went over some of the existing auto update strategies I've seen used.

 # Show a message, send to download page